 As Cape Town Wedding Photographers, we are always so glad when we get to travel to interesting places all over South Africa.
 Every time we get to shoot in the Midlands, we are blown away by it’s natural and epic and vast beauty.

-We photographed Jaime & Kristin at the stunning Netherwood Wedding Venue in The Natal Midlands.
+We photographed Jaimie & Kristin at the stunning Netherwood Wedding Venue in The Natal Midlands.
 Kristin doubled as the sole planner of her big day, but for the big day, as a gift, Jaime surprised Kristin with an on the day coordinator, Debbie, from etc events.
 It was such a join working with Debbie and If we ever shoot a Natal Midlands wedding again, we would adore working with etc events again.
 On this stunning Midlands Wedding, Debbie was AMAZING!
+Petals Fine Flowers made the whole venue look incredible with flowers and decor.
+The main table was done by Jaimie’s mom.

 It is sometimes hard to explain why people get married, especially in today’s “wild” world.
 There are millions of reasons not to get married, but when you saw Jaime’s face when he saw Kirstin for the first time, it all makes perfect sense.